 1.7 Night-time settlement in TARGET2

-TARGET2 operates during the day from 07:00 to 18:00, and also offers the possibility of settling payments during the night.
-While in the day trade phase the system is open to regular payments business of financial institutions and ancillary systems, night-time settlement is only for ancillary systems connecting via the ASI as well as liquidity transfers to/from T2S and TIPS.
-Other operations, such as bank-to-bank transactions or customer payments, are allowed only during the day.
+TARGET2 operates during the day from 07:00 CET to 18:00 CET, and also offers the possibility of settling payments during the night.
+Although during the day-trade phase the system is open for regular payments from financial institutions and ancillary systems, night-time settlement is only for ancillary systems connecting via the Ancillary System Interface (ASI) as well as liquidity transfers to/from T2S and TIPS.
+Other operations, such as bank-to-bank transactions or customer payments, are only allowed during the day.

-Chart 16 shows how the volume and value settled in TARGET2 during the night have evolved since 2009.
-The increase in volume in November 2011 relates to the ancillary system SEPA Clearer starting to make use of the night-time settlement service in TARGET2.
+Chart 16 shows how the volumes and values settled in TARGET2 during the night have evolved since 2009.
+The increase in volume in November 2011 was because the SEPA Clearer ancillary system started to make use of the night-time settlement service in TARGET2.
 Since then, the number of payments settled at night has increased steadily, notably in 2014, whereas values have remained fairly stable.
-The trend reversed in 2015, with both night-time settlement values and volumes continuously decreasing.
-As indicated above, the changes in the night-time settlement pattern in this period can be attributed primarily to securities settlement systems that have migrated their operations to T2S.
-In December 2018 night-time settlement values and volumes reached historically low levels due to the move of TARGET2 night-time settlement activity to the daylight phase.
+The trend reversed in 2015, with night-time settlement values as well as volumes decreasing continuously.
+As indicated above, the changes in the night-time settlement pattern in this period can be attributed primarily to securities settlement systems that had migrated their operations to T2S.
+Since December 2018, night-time settlement values and volumes have reached historically low levels because some ancillary systems’ TARGET2 night-time settlement activity has moved to the day-trade phase.